Psychology MPhil and PhD

-The Master of Philosophy (MPhil) programme will enable you to conduct supervised research into your chosen topic and produce a written thesis (typically 20,000 - 40,000 words).
+The Master of Philosophy (MPhil) programme will enable you to conduct supervised research into your chosen topic and produce a written thesis (typically up to 70,000 words).
 You can complete the MPhil in 1 to 3 years (full-time) or up to 4 years (part-time).

 The Doctor of Philosophy (PhD) programme comprises a more significant piece of research which will enable you to contribute to the academic community through a larger written thesis (typically up to 90,000 words).
 You can complete your PhD in 2 to 4 years (full-time) or up to 6 years (part-time).

 The Department of Psychology also offers the Doctorate in Clinical Psychology programme.

 Part-time enrolment for the MPhil and PhD programmes is possible but you must either be resident in the UK or be available in person for face-to-face supervision at least twice in semester 1 and three times in semester 2 (i.e. make a minimum of 5 visits per year and preferably more).
 Failure to keep to this condition may result in your registration being discontinued.

 The MPhil and PhD programmes in Psychology covers four broad research areas:applied cognition and technology; health psychology; social processes; and Clinical Psychology/Psychopathology.
 Students are expected to carry out supervised research at the leading edge of their chosen subject in just one of these areas (some students combine two areas) - for further details see the section "Our Research".
 The research must be written up as a substantial thesis.
 The transfer from MPhil to PhD is subject to students passing an assessment process, which normally involves submission of written work and a transfer seminar.
 The final stage of the PhD degree is the oral, or viva voce, examination in which students are required to defend their thesis to a Board of Examiners.